BizTalk Migration Services

 • Cleaner system contracts: APIs, schemas, messages, and endpoint responsibilities are clarified before the destination architecture becomes operational.

-• Better operational visibility: Monitoring, alerts, logs, retries, and exception handling are designed into the replacement environment — not added after the first production incident.
+• Better operational visibility: Monitoring, alerts, logs, retries, and exception handling are designed into the replacement environment.

-• Improved security posture: Credentials, certificates, sensitive data flows, endpoint access, and administrative roles are reviewed before migration rather than carried forward unchanged.
+• Improved security posture: Credentials, certificates, sensitive data flows, endpoint access, and administrative roles are reviewed before migration.

 • More reliable system handoffs: Message flow, transformation logic, and downstream dependencies are validated before cutover.